Department of Medicine Research

 The Department of Medicine offers funding for new and established investigators through the University Internal Medicine Research Foundation.
 Our research infrastructure also includes a research office, Advisory Committee and Research Day.
 The department partners with Dalhousie’s Research Methods Unit to ensure database design and biostatistical support are available to investigators.

 Supporting research during residency

-For residents, the department offers financial support for research, a research Olympics program wherein teams of residents are assigned to a faculty coach and complete research related tasks, a PGY1 research methods course, a resident research committee and research coordinator to help you make research part of your medical career.
+For residents, the department offers financial support for research, a PGY1 research methods course, a resident research committee and a research coordinator to help you make research part of your medical career.